Top 30 Best Indian Bloggers in 2026

 - Projects: BloggingX, InfoSparkle

-Akshay, another fine talent, in his blog BloggingX provides his readers with tried and tested strategies to grow their blogs through SEO, affiliate marketing, etc. He is also a digital tutor who provides newbies with courses on blogging, SEO and other digital marketing techniques, and has addressed various digital marketing conferences.
+Akshay, another fine talent, uses his blog BloggingX to share tried-and-tested strategies for growing a blog through SEO and affiliate marketing.
+He’s also a digital tutor who offers courses on blogging, SEO, and other digital marketing techniques, and has spoken at various digital marketing conferences.

 Dipti Tiwari